Jared Kushner’s ‘Do-Whatever-You-Want Stage’ Is Done: Shrinking Role Of Trump’s Son-In-Law Evident In Photos

 Kushner is still working on a plan to end the conflict between the Palestinians and Israel, which is not an easy task.
 The presidents and diplomats who came before this administration were unable to do this, but it is a goal that has Kushner’s attention and he is forging ahead.

 The president’s son-in-law is also receiving credit for putting the focus on the technological needs of the government.
 This is another area that was in much need of attention, which is what Kushner had pinpointed early on.
-According to the New York Times, Kushner is ” is no longer seen as the primary presidential consigliere with the limitless portfolio.”
+According to the New York Times, Kushner is “no longer seen as the primary presidential consigliere with the limitless portfolio.”

 Vanity Fair reports that it is John Kelly who has clipped Kushner’s wings.
-The new White House chief of staff has a lot to do with Kushner now having a chain of command.
+The new White House chief of staff has a lot to do with the reduction of Kushner’s influence in the White House.
 It was reported that at one point, Kelly had discussed the possibility of Kushner and Ivanka Trump leaving the White House’s West Wing by year’s end.
 This is something that Kelly denied on Friday during an interview.

 "Jared Kushner left 100 foreign meetings off govt forms-he's hiding something sinister."
 Scott Dworkin@Funder on #AMJoy #FireKushner pic.twitter.com/0PZ8KQlsBz